cogu/adt/README.md

 adt_stack_delete(pStack);
 ```

-# Sets
+## Sets

 Sets are unordered containers of values.
 Each value can only exist once in the set.
 Note that ADT sets are severly under-developed and lacks general set-theory operations at the moment.

-## Avaliable data structures
+### Avaliable data structures

 | Name            | Header          | Storage type        | Requires malloc/free |
 |-----------------|-----------------|---------------------|----------------------|
 | adt_u32Set_t    | adt_set.h       | Values (uint32_t)   | yes                  |

-# Heaps
+## Heaps

 Heaps are tree-based data structures.
 ADT supports them for the sole purpose of allowing implementation of priority queues.

-## Avaible data structures
+### Avaible data structures

 | Name            | Header          | Storage type        | Requires malloc/free |
 |-----------------|-----------------|---------------------|----------------------|
 | adt_heap_t      | adt_heap.h      | Objects (void*)     | yes                  |

-# Ring Buffers
+## Ring Buffers

 Ring buffers (or circular buffers) are FIFO-queues (First In First Out).
 They store elements (usually struct containers) inside its internal buffer.
 Each element must be of the same size (an argument given in the ringbuffer constructor).
 Note that ADT ring buffers copies entire data blocks (elements) instead of just pointers to objects.
-Ring buffer are especially suitable for use in embedded projects where (memory is a concern).
+Ring buffer are especially suitable for use in embedded projects where (memory is usually a limiting factor).

-## Avaliable data structures
+### Avaliable data structures

 | Name            | Header          | Storage type        | Requires malloc/free |
 |-----------------|-----------------|---------------------|----------------------|
 | adt_rbfh_t      | adt_ringbuf.h   | Elements (uint8_t*) | yes                  |
 | adt_rbfs_t      | adt_ringbuf.h   | Elelemts (uint8_t*) | no                   |
 | adt_rbfu16_t    | adt_ringbuf.h   | Values (uint16_t)   | no                   |

+## Virtual destructors

+Most ADT structures manages objects (pointers to void).
+Generally you would want to delete all objects contained in a data structure when the data structure itself is destroyed.
+This is accomplished in ADT by using what I call virtual destructor functions.
+Even though they are not the same as virtual destructors from C++, they sort of serve the same purpose.

+In ADT (and projects using ADT) you will note that most (C-based) classes has both a *delete* function and a *vdelete* function.
+The *vdelete* functions are virtual destructor and can generally be handed over as a function pointer to allow any ADT data structure to automatically delete child objects when the data structure itself is destroyed.
+In case you just want to maintain weak references in your ADT data structure, just hand it a NULL-pointer for the destructor argument in the ADT constructor.

+Note that the standard function *free* (as in malloc/free) is itself a perfectly valid virtual destructor and can be used as the destructor argument for objects which has been created using a single malloc (Normal C-strings for example).

+In special situations, some ADT structures allow temporarily enabling/disabling of automatic object destruction.
+Look for _destructor_enable-functions on ADT data stuctures that support this mechanism.